Basic Brown Stock

 A spicy, delicious condiment that makes things pop!

-Clarified butter is a common kitchen term for butterfat – which is what is left after you remove the water and milk solids from butter.
-Traditionally it is made by heating butter to a temp like 260°F or a bit higher until the last of Read More …
+Clarified butter is a common kitchen term for butterfat – which is what’s left after you remove the water and milk-solids from butter.
+Traditionally it’s made by heating butter to around 260°F and holding it there (stirring occasionally) until the last of the water is Read More …

 For venison Reubens, etc. Less “meh” than Thousand Island.